ACADEMIC STANDARDS AT WALDORF

 Ibid., p.
 725.

 When a Waldorf school offers such “support” for itself, parents should proceed with caution.
 The subtext may be a rejection of high academic standards, intellectual development, and modern science and technology.
-(Waldorf schools are often deeply opposed to science and technology.
-See “Steiner’s ‘Science’”.
-For an examination of the sort of thinking Waldorf schools generally stress, as opposed to intellect, see “Thinking Cap”.
-Besides emphasizing play, many Waldorfs also emphasize crafts such as knitting, at the expense of academics.
-See "Clues".)
+(Waldorf schools are often deeply opposed to science and technology; see “Steiner’s ‘Science’”.
+For an examination of the sort of hazy thinking Waldorf schools generally stress, see “Thinking Cap”.
+Besides emphasizing play, many Waldorfs also emphasize crafts such as knitting, at the expense of academics; see "Clues".)

 Montessori schools are sometimes confused with Waldorf schools.
 Despite some superficial similarities, the two systems are quite dissimilar.

 "A different approach to child-centred education arose as a result of the study and care of the physically and mentally handicapped.
 Teachers had to invent their own methods to meet the needs of such children, because the ordinary schools did not supply them.
 When these methods proved successful with handicapped children, the question arose whether they might not yield even better results with ordinary children.
 During the first decade of the 20th century, the educationists Maria Montessori of Rome and Ovide Decroly of Brussels both successfully applied their educational inventions in schools for ordinary boys and girls.